upitroma/2dBulletHell/README.md

 1. make sure [Node.js](https://nodejs.org/) is installed
 2. run ```npm update``` to download necessary packages
 3. run ```node index.js``` to start the server
+4. server is on port 4000 by default.